“Casablanca,” Admiral Darlan, and Rick’s Letters of Transit

 Emily and Norman Rosenberg, professors of American and international history, first offered this sidelight on Casablanca.
 In the movie, the fugitive Czech, Victor Laszlo (Paul Henreid), and his wife Ilsa (Ingrid Bergman), arrive in Morocco on the run.
 They need to get out of Vichy territory, because Victor is a freedom-fighter and the Gestapo wants him.

 Alas for Victor, his wife is the former lover of Rick Blaine (Humphrey Bogart), proprietor of Café Américain.
 And Rick—who proclaims himself firmly apolitical—has the only tickets out.
 These are a set of purloined “Letters of Transit,” granting safe passage to Lisbon, and thence to America.
 Rick has acquired the Letters from a shady character named Ugarte, played by Peter Lorre.

 Incidentally, Claude Rains loved New Hampshire’s beautiful lake district.
-For many years he lived in Center Harbor, not ten miles from me, and was a great benefactor to the community.
+For many years he lived in Center Harbor, five miles from me, and was a great benefactor to the community.
 He and his sixth wife are buried in Red Hill Cemetery.
 We pay an annual visit, where we recite Bogie’s final line: “Louis, I think this is the beginning of a beautiful friendship.”

 As Time Goes By: the novel

 Among the experts, Sir Martin Gilbert is his usual knowledgeable and articulate self.
 Naval historian Andrew Lambert is low-keyed and excellent; Warren Kimball is crisp and on top of the issues.
 The survivors of Oran are touchingly and expressively authentic.
 Professor Kimball said that the action “showed the British would fight…even if they fought dirty.”
-Did the Marquess of Queensberry Rules apply to WW2?
-I would have suggested instead Lady Soames’s conclusion about wartime strategy: “I daresay Papa had to do some pretty rough things, but they didn’t unman him.”
+Did the Marquess of Queensberry Rules apply to the Second World War?
+I would suggest instead Lady Soames’s conclusion: “I daresay Papa had to do some pretty rough things, but they didn’t unman him.”

 Balance particularly fails over Darlan.
 The documentary describes him as an authoritative and trustworthy figure (lots of close-ups of the Admiral splendidly uniformed with determined expressions).
 But Darlan was an Anglophobe, an anti-Semite, a liar and a pompous ass, one of the most reviled Vichy leaders, and nobody mourned his assassination.
 A rounder view of Darlan would have better informed the account of his role in July 1940.